sigstore/sigstore-python/README.md

   --overwrite           Overwrite preexisting signature and certificate
                         outputs, if present (default: False)

-  --no-cache            Generate a new signing certificate and private key for
-                        each artifact signed (default: False)

 Sigstore instance options:
   --staging             Use sigstore's staging instances, instead of the
                         default production instances.
 This option will be